 Problems associated with milk adulteration

-1 – Numerous health problems which differ [in nature] according to the manner of adulteration.
+1 – Numerous health problems which differ (in nature) depending on the manner of adulteration.

 2 – Reduced nutritional value of milk and dairy products.

-3 –Difficulties which arise upon processing milk or upon its utilization in manufacturing it.
+3 –Difficulties which arise upon processing milk or in the manufacture of dairy products.